greenpeace/planet4-base-legacy/README.md

 ## Prerequisite

--   You will need to have PHP and composer available on your system.
+-   You will need to have PHP 7 (or higher) and composer available on your system.
 -   You will also need both git and subversion (since some core wordpress components are using svn).
 -   You will also need mysql or mariadb installed as well.